ufs-community/uwtools/docs/sections/user_guide/cli/tools/rocoto.rst

 .. note:: Use of ``uw rocoto run`` requires that the ``rocotorun`` and ``rocotostat`` executables are present on ``PATH``. on HPCs, this is typically achieved by loading a system module providing Rocoto.

-The following examples make use of a simple Rocoto XML workflow document similar to:
+The following examples make use of a simple Rocoto XML workflow document (which might have been created by ``uw rocoto realize``) similar to:

 .. literalinclude:: rocoto/foobar.xml
    :language: xml

-* To run only the ``foo`` task, which has no dependencies:
+* To run only task ``foo``, which has no dependencies, iterating the workflow at the default rate (every 10 seconds):

   .. literalinclude:: rocoto/run-foo.txt
      :language: text